amine-souissi0/documentaion/README.md

 Objective: Verify the app is accessible.
 Actions:
 Accessed the app in a browser at http://192.168.122.76:5000 via the agent’s IP.
-Tested core functionalities (e.g., shift selection, request submission) as of 11:56 AM +08, July 16, 2025.
+Tested core functionalities (e.g., shift selection, request submission) as of 11:55 AM +08, Thursday, July 17, 2025.

 Time Investment: 30 minutes to test access.